 - You don't have to be on a benefit to qualify for this help.

-- You may have to pay the money back depending on your situation.
+- You may have to pay some of the money back depending on your situation.

 Who can get it

-You may be able to get help if you're in serious pain and your dentist has told you that you need to get urgent work done.
+You may be able to get help for dental treatment for you or a child, if whoever needs it is in serious pain and the dentist has said that urgent work needs to be done.

-- are 16 or over (if you're 16-18 and have a Youth Service provider, contact Youth Services)
+- be 16 or over (if you're 16-19 and have a Youth Service provider, contact Youth Services)